18F/handbook/_pages/about-us/offices/chicago.md

         </td>
         <td class="col-value">
            230 S Dearborn, on the corner of Jackson and Dearborn streets, is also known as the <a href="http://www.gsa.gov/portal/content/101886">John C. Kluzinscki Federal building</a>, or <em>JCK</em>.
 It is right between the famous <a href="https://en.wikipedia.org/wiki/Flamingo_(sculpture)">Calder Flamingo sculpture</a> and the historic Monadnock Building.
 The Regional Administrator is Brad Hansher.<br /><br />
-       TTS's office is in the south side of the 33rd floor (note that our mailing address is Suite #3500 but our office is on 33).
+       TTS's office is in the south side of the 33rd floor.
         </td>
       </tr>
       <tr>